hashicorp/terraform-provider-aws/website/docs/r/api_gateway_domain_name.html.markdown

 * `domain_name` - (Required) The fully-qualified domain name to register
 * `certificate_name` - (Optional) The unique name to use when registering this cert as an IAM server certificate.
 Conflicts with `certificate_arn`.
+Required if `certificate_arn` is not set.
 * `certificate_body` - (Optional) The certificate issued for the domain name being registered, in PEM format.
 Conflicts with `certificate_arn`.
 * `certificate_chain` - (Optional) The certificate for the CA that issued the